strangergwenn/UnrealUpdater/README.md

 1.  *UU_Lock.setting* is generated on start and removed on exit to prevent multiple instances.
 Remove it if the launcher doesn't start.
 2.  *UU_Accepted.setting* is generated when the user accepts to install the game.
-3.  *UU_Installed.setting* is generated when the redistributables have been installed.
+3.  *UU_Installed.setting* is generated when the game's dependencies have been installed.

 How to use